-33.39 The Council will continue to safeguard an area shown on the Policies Map north-west of Minster Road, Stourport-on-Severn for outdoor sports use.
+33.37 The Council will continue to safeguard an area shown on the Policies Map north-west of Minster Road, Stourport-on-Severn for outdoor sports use.
+This area is washed over Green Belt and has an important function in terms of sports facilities as well as preventing Kidderminster and Stouport-on-Severn from merging together.

-Policy 33.20 Minster Road Outdoor Sports Area
+Policy 33.21 Minster Road Outdoor Sports Area

-1. Proposals for the development of outdoor sports facilities will be encouraged within this area subject to compatibility with Green Belt and landscape policies.
+- 1. Proposals for the development of outdoor sports facilities will be encouraged within this area subject to compatibility with Green Belt and landscape policies. - 2.
+Proposals will be delivered via developer contributions and other funding sources in accordance with the Playing Pitch Strategy and Built Sports Facilities Strategy.